yuren527/MyLearningNotes/UE4/DevelopDiary_2024-04.md

 }
 ```

+## Issue about renaming `BlueprintImplementableEvent`
-## Be ware that if you rename a `BlueprintImplementableEvent` or `BlueprintNativeEvent` function in cpp, you should re-implement it in blueprint as well, cause the implementation in blueprint doesn't change its name automatically, it just become another custom event.
+Be ware that if you rename a `BlueprintImplementableEvent` or `BlueprintNativeEvent` function in cpp, you should re-implement it in blueprint as well, cause the implementation in blueprint doesn't change its name automatically, it just become another custom event.